Ruthbaiby/Call-Centre-Trends-Dashboard-Project/README.md

 Agent Performance: Identified top-performing agents and those needing support.
 Operational Efficiency: Average speed of answer and handle times highlight service bottlenecks.

-Open the Power BI file (Call_Centre_Trends.pbix) to explore the dashboard.
+Open the Power BI file (FIRST POWER BI DASHBOARD WITH PWC-FORAGE.pbix) to explore the dashboard.
 Interact with the visualizations to uncover insights.

 # Results and Impact